fitchtech/azure-devops/README.md

 ### Build Verification Pipeline

 A Build Verification Pipeline (BVP) is for Pull Requests (PR trigger).
-This includes the code stage for static code analysis including dotNet tests and SonarQube analysis jobs.
-Additionally, the build stage runs jobs for dotNet publish an artifact and container image artifact publish.
-A dotNet and container image artifact for each app.
+The code stage is for static code analysis jobs including dotNet tests and SonarQube analysis.
+The build stage can run jobs to dotNet build or publish artifacts.
+This could be a single pipeline for multiple repositories by adding repository resource triggers for each repository the pipeline needs to run for.
+By using a file naming convention you could use a file matching pattern in the dotNet project parameters to create a build job for each repository.

 ### Continuous Integration Pipeline

-Continuous Integration Pipelines (CIP) can be triggered on BVP completion.
-The build stage container image job downloads artifacts from the BVP.
-Optionally run white source scan of dotNet artifact and Twistlock scan of container image, then push the image to a container registry with the tag using the build number format.
+Continuous Integration Pipelines (CIP) can be a CI trigger on the protected branch which your PR merges into.
+In the build stage container image job, the latest artifacts for the branch are downloaded.
+Alternatively, you could do the dotNet publish task before Docker build instead of as separate jobs.
+Docker builds the image then pushes it to a container registry with the tag using the build number format.

-Optionally you can add a CI Trigger on Feature and Release branches to run the build stage to dotNet publish the commit, build and push the container image to the registry.
+You could also use a CI Trigger on Feature and Release branches to run the build stage to dotNet publish the commit, build and push the container image to the registry.
 When the pipeline completes the CDP is triggered for the commit.

 ### Continuous Deployment Pipeline

 Continuous Deployment Pipeline (CDP) can be triggered on CIP completion.
-The deploy stage deploys Azure Resource Manager (ARM) Templates, Kubernetes Manifests, Helm Charts, etc. You may choose to decouple build and deployment pipelines when you're deploying to multiple environments.
+The deploy stage deploys Azure Resource Manager (ARM) Templates, Kubernetes Manifests, Helm Charts, etc. Deployments can use a runOnce, canary, or rolling strategy lifecycle hooks.

+You may choose to decouple build and deployment pipelines when you're deploying to multiple environments.
 When creating a CDP for a given environment you can, for example, add triggers for release branches prefixed with dev.
 So that your dev environment CDP is triggered for dev releases.
 Whereas your production environment pipeline is triggered when merged into the prod branch.

 - release/dev\*
 - release/prod\*